espressif/esp-iot-solution/documents/touch_pad_solution/touch_sensor_design_en.md

 An m×n matrix requires m+n touch sensors.
 A matrix button design consists of two groups of capacitive sensors: Row sensors and Column sensors, as shown below:

->- The button diameter is between 8 mm and 15 mm, typically 12 mm.
+- The button diameter is between 8 mm and 15 mm, typically 12 mm.
 - The air gap between segments is 0.5 mm.
+- Each matrix button represents the combination of multiple touch channels.
+It's required that the whole area of a touch button be covered by your figure when a touch takes place.
+Besides, electroplated conductive coating can be applied to the touch area of the overlay to improve user experience.

 <img src="../_static/touch_pad/matrix_button.png" width = "400" alt="matrix_button" align=center />